Paver Walkway Cost in Michigan (2026 Guide)

 Concrete pavers

-$2 to $8 per sq. ft. (affordable, modern options available like modern concrete paver walkway designs).
+$2 to $8 per sq. ft.

 Natural stone pavers

-$10 to $20+ per sq. ft. (luxury choice).
+$10 to $20+ per sq. ft.

 Clay brick pavers

-$4 to $12 per sq. ft. (classic, long-lasting).
+$4 to $12 per sq. ft.

-Paver Walkway Cost Calculator
+Paver Walkway Cost by Size

 Here’s a quick breakdown of what you might expect to pay for different walkway sizes in Michigan.
 These estimates include both materials and professional installation.

-Paver Walkway size Guide 2025 - Sizes, Prices & Options
+Paver Walkway size Guide 2026 - Sizes, Prices & Options

 Walkway Size Approx. Square Footage Average Cost Range Notes